• Skip to primary navigation

 • ×

-Looking for the creamiest, fluffiest, buttery homemade mashed potatoes recipe?
+Looking for the creamiest, fluffiest, buttery homemade mashed potatoes?
 STOP HERE!
 This is it!
-Let me also just add its also the easiest and THE BEST homemade mashed potatoes recipe.
-Plus I'm showing you how to make these bad boys much faster in the pressure cooker.
-You'll love these pressure cooker mashed potatoes.
+Let me also just add its also the easiest and THE BEST creamy mashed potatoes to make ever.
+Discover how to make these bad boys much faster in the pressure cooker.
+These instant pot mashed potatoes will blow your mind!

 Why This Recipe Works